kiransid0205/kiransid0205.github.io/content/posts/post01/index.md

 *Homepage of daft.ie*

-!["Looking for houses on rent only in Dublin"](./images/img02.png) *Filtering the data to Houses for rent in Dublin*
+!["Looking for houses on rent only in Dublin"](./images/img02.png) *Filtering the data to show only accomodation for rent in Dublin*

 !["A look at the data in daft.ie"](./images/img03.png) *This is how the data in daft.ie looks like*